danielneil/Shark/README.md

 # Shark - An Algorithmic Trading Platform

-Shark is scalable open source algorithmic trading platform.
+Shark is scalable open source algorithmic trading and backtesting platform.

 It enables the use of programmable strategies to identify and execute upon trading opportunities coupled with an integrated backtesting component.